 What’s important is that the free pattern is ready for you below.
 And if you prefer reading the inexpensive ad-free printable PDF, you can grab it on Etsy Here.

-Note: This post contains affiliate links, if you make a purchase through one of the links below, I may earn a commission at no extra cost to you.
+This post contains affiliate links.
+If you make a purchase, I may receive a commission at no extra cost to you.

-When I decided to make the next blanket, I decided to make one for toddlres and especially for girls in white color.
+When I decided to make the next blanket, I decided to make one for toddlers and especially for girls in white color.
 Click Here for more size!

 I actually started making this blanket months ago.
 At first I was thinking that I would finish it in a few days and before the winter, Unfortunately I finished it in a few months instead of a few days!
 And that’s because I was lazy to make this blanket, it really gives me some boredom!

 So I continued to make this beautiful blanket once every day or every few days!

 And you?
 Are you bored of doing some crochet projects sometimes?
 Tell me in the comments below.

 Months later, I decided to share with you to make this wonderful soft white blanket free pattern.